Angular 1.x Introduction

 Configure Callback URLs

 A callback URL is a URL in your application where Auth0 redirects to after the user has authenticated.
-You can whitelist callback URLs for your app in the Callback URL field in your Application Settings.
+You can whitelist callback URLs for your app in the Callback URL field in your Client Settings.
 If no callback URLs are set, a mismatch error will be displayed when a user logs in.

 Install the Dependencies